-7.3 After planting care
+7.4 After planting care

 In order to maximise plant survival a maintenance program is required.
+The translocated Tetrathecea juncea plants from 'Site 2' will be monitored and maintained as part of the broader established translocation area.
 Mulch can be used to reduce moisture loss and provide a barrier for weed establishment.
 Mulch is a good source of organic matter and can provide protection from frosts.
 Mulch needs to be sterile and free from weed seeds.
-Watering can occur via an irrigation or dripper system if required.
+Watering can occur via an irrigation or dripper system if required (it is understood that an irrigation system is already available to the established Tetrathecea juncea translocation site).
 The site under the advice of the ecologist will manage the irrigation schedule.
 Maintaining moisture levels ensures the individuals are not experiencing unnecessary stress during the establishment period.
 Once established the watering regime can be adjusted to allow the plants to adapt to drier conditions.
-Soil wetting agents can be used to increase the moisture holding capacity of the soil, or hydrocrystals can be used to store moisture that is available for uptake by the plants.
+Soil wetting agents can be used to increase the moisture holding capacity of the soil, or hydro-crystals can be used to store moisture that is available for uptake by the plants.

-Protection of transplant sites through fencing or tree guards will exclude herbivores from impacting on plant survival.
-Ongoing weed control will be necessary to ensure competition is minimal.
-Monitoring of plant health for insect attack, pathogens and fungus are important to allow the effective treatment of plants to prevent avoidable attrition.
+Protection of the transplant sites through fencing or tree guards will exclude herbivores from impacting on plant survival.
+Ongoing weed control is undertaken to ensure competition is minimal.
+Monitoring of plant health for insect attack, pathogens and fungus are important to allow the effective treatment of plants to prevent avoidable attrition and is undertaken regularly in accordance with the TJMP.
 Other preventative measures such as spraying replanted areas with Phosphonate can improve plant vigour and prevent the infection of Phytophora cinnamomi.
 Refer Table 7-1 for proposed actions.

-7.4 General Inspections
+7.5 General Inspections